 Who wants to spend that kind of time working on something that is going to take HOURS and bring up memories that will require a bottle of wine to deal with?

 After all, the rest of the house needs attention more than the attic does, right?

 Well, not really.

-The trick with any large project like this is to find a way to break it down into small easy to implement steps.
-That way we can tackle our decorations without taking a full week (or a full month) to get it all done.
+The trick with any large project like this is to find a way to break it down into small, easy-to-implement steps.
+That way, we can tackle our decorations without taking a whole week (or an entire month) to get it all done.

 The Easy Way To Declutter Holiday Decorations